emqx/emqx-docs/en_US/modules/lwm2m_protocol.md

 ## Protocol Introduction

-LwM2M (Lightweight Machine-To-Machine) is a protocol from the Open Mobile Alliance (OMA) for machine to machine (M2M) or Internet of things device (IoT), it provides device management and communication functions, especially suitable for terminal devices with limited resources.
+LwM2M (Lightweight Machine-To-Machine) is a protocol from the Open Mobile Alliance (OMA) for machine-to-machine (M2M) or Internet of Things device (IoT), it provides device management and communication functions, especially suitable for terminal devices with limited resources.

 For more information, see [OMA SpecWorks](http://openmobilealliance.org/iot/lightweight-m2m-lwm2m.)

-LwM2M is built on [Constrained Application Protocol](https://www.rfc-editor.org/rfc/rfc7252) (CoAP), carried over UDP or SMS, based on REST architecture, so the message structure is simple and compact to worker better in environments where network resources are limited and the device is not always online.
+LwM2M is built on [Constrained Application Protocol](https://www.rfc-editor.org/rfc/rfc7252) (CoAP), carried over UDP or SMS, based on REST architecture, so the message structure is simple and compact to work better in environments where network resources are limited and the device is not always online.

 There are two roles in the LwM2M protocol:

 - LwM2M Server

-  LwM2M has two kind services:
+  LwM2M has two kinds of services:

   1. LwM2M bootstrap server.
 The `emqx-lwm2m` plugin does not implement this server.
   2. LwM2M server.
-The `emqx-lwm2m` plugin implement it over UDP/DTLS (but not over TCP/TLS, nor over SMS).
+The `emqx-lwm2m` plugin implements it over UDP/DTLS (but not over TCP/TLS, nor over SMS).

 - LwM2M Client

-    An LwM2M client is deployed on an LwM2M device which connects to the server for machine to machine communication.
+    An LwM2M client is deployed on an LwM2M device which connects to the server for machine-to-machine communication.

 Between LwM2M Server and LwM2M Client, the LwM2M protocol defines 4 interfaces.